blynkkk/blynkkk.github.io/readme.md

 ```

-###Send data from Arduino to Smartphone with Virtual Pin
+### Getting and Sending Data

->Let's say you want to send convert data from temperature sensor from ºC to ºF and send it to Blynk every 1 second.
+>Let's say you want to send converted data from temperature sensor from ºC to ºF and send it to Blynk every 1 second.

 Open the sketch accordingly to your hardware.
 This example is for [Ethernet Shield]()